dhis2/training-docs/content/tracker_use/lg_event reports.md

 ### Update the report using enrollment as the output type

-As a reminder, here are the selections to make
+Change your output type to enrollment.
+Here are the selections to make for the remainder of the report

 - Table Style : Line List
 - Output Type : Enrollment